EV Charging Connector Sourcing Intelligence Report, 2030

 • Number of Pages: 60

-“Rising sales of EVs coupled with rapid expansion of charging network infrastructure and government investments are driving category growth”
+“Rising sales of EVs coupled with a rapid expansion of charging network infrastructure and government investments are driving growth”

-The electric vehicle charging connector category is expected to grow at a CAGR of 18.09% from 2023 to 2030.
-The electric mobility transition is considered to be one of the most promising global strategies for decarbonizing the transportation sector.
+Procurement of the electric vehicle charging connector has gained prominence to provide more user-friendly experience and foster decarbonizing in the transportation sector.
+The global market is expected to grow at a CAGR of 18.09% from 2024 to 2030.
 The need for quick charging connectors has increased significantly across the globe due to the rising popularity of EVs.
 In 2022, globally, the number of installed EV chargers (AC and DC) increased to 10 million.
 The charging infrastructure is expanding rapidly as sales and demand keep increasing for these vehicles.
 In 2023, 1.2 million EVs were sold in the U.S. EVs constitute almost 7.6% of the total vehicle market in the U.S. as of 2023.
 In Q4 2023, EV sales increased by 8.1%.
 Tesla continues to dominate the EV market with 55% of the total share in 2023.
 These are, in turn, boosting the demand for connectors.

-Global EV Charging Connector Category Share, by Region, 2022 (%)
+Global EV Charging Connector Industry Share, by Region, 2023

 The EV charging segment is constantly evolving with the adoption of new technologies.
 A few instances include the shift to bidirectional charging and Open Charge Point Protocol (OCPP) 2.0.
 OCPP 2.0.1 additionally has the ability to support plug-and-charge for electric vehicles that use the ISO 15118 protocol.